Become your own best advocate

 - Talk to your pharmacist about your conditions and be aware of potentially drug interactions and dosages.
 Your primary care provider may not know about these issues.

 "My condition has given me the determination and willpower to get through life and try to make it better for those around me, reassuring them there is a reason I was born with this condition and that perhaps it’s to help others.
-My decision to become an ACHA Ambassador is based on my own life experience.
+My decision to become an ACHA Peer Mentor is based on my own life experience.
 I want others to know that we are and you are not alone; there are tools that can help manage CHD so you can live a full life."

 The Transition from Pediatric Care